RonMcKay/capacitive-soil-moisture-sensor/README.md

 ## Getting Started

+If you want to work on the repository you just have to run:

     git clone --recurse-submodules https://github.com/RonMcKay/capacitive-soil-moisture-sensor

 The PCB design is done in KiCad.
 You are pretty much good to go if you open the project with KiCad.